 Use Clarified Butter, If You Can.

 The absolute best oil to fry an egg in is clarified butter.
-Without the solids in the butter, you don't have to worry about it burning or discoloring the eggs.
+I keep a jar of Organic Valley Clarified Butter on hand for this purpose.
+Without the solids in the butter, you don’t have to worry about it burning or discoloring the eggs.
 It still has that buttery taste, and, to me, it even seems like it makes the eggs less likely to stick.
-Otherwise, choose a vegetable oil, or dripping, such as bacon dripping, if you're in a pork fat kind of mood.
+Otherwise, choose a vegetable oil, or dripping, such as bacon dripping, if you’re in a pork fat kind of mood.
 For sunny side up, a good method is the start with a little oil, and as the egg begins to set, put in some butter, which will froth up.
 You can then slide the egg around to allow the hot oil and frothy butter to slide over the white of the egg, which will help it set faster.
 However, this is not strictly necessary, and may not result in picture-perfect eggs.

 I know I kind of dismissed sunny side up but I actually cook a lot of them, because my son loves them.
 I’m not a fancy-pants chef, but I am pretty good at sunny side up, although nobody ever ordered them during my hash slinging days.
 Still, I do occasionally rubberize the whites.
 I could give cooking instructions but you can find those all over the web.
 However, to learn how to perfectly fry an egg, whether sunny side up, over easy, over medium, or over hard, look no further than the egg frying video from Rouxbe Online Cooking School.
 Rouxbe produces some of the finest instructional cooking videos you will ever see.
 The narration is clear and concise, and the camera work captures the steps perfectly, without a lot of extraneous visuals or chat.
 You’ll have to click the link above to watch it on YouTube, since they don’t allow embedding of videos.
 They give the same tips I gave above but I swear I wrote all that before I watched the video!